 Consuming Reports on Your Internal Apps, External Portal, or SaaS Product

-Microsoft’s documentation does a great job giving a high-level comparison of the different consumption-based options.
-In the next section, I will break-down the considerations on why to go one route or another.
+Microsoft’s documentation does a great job of giving a high-level comparison of the different consumption-based options.
+In the next section, I will break down the considerations on why to go one route or another.

 Publishing and Consuming Reports On-Prem With Power BI Report Server